SaadKazmi/Boalder-Dash-Game/README.md

    - Explore the levels, collect diamonds, and avoid obstacles.

 4. **Load Custom Levels:**
-   - Create or modify level files in a specified format (see Level File Format section).
+   - Create or modify level files in a specified format.
-   - Use command-line options or an in-game menu to load custom levels.